 There is a parody Christian conservative group entitled Society of Christians for the Restoration of Old Testament Morality.

-One bad taste joke after the Columbia disaster was that NASA stood for Need Another Seven Astronauts.
+One bad taste joke after the Columbia and Challenger disasters was that NASA stood for Need Another Seven Astronauts.

 In a similar vein, after the Apollo 1 fire, some reporters commented that NASA, which hadn't been very helpful during the investigation of the incident, stood for Never AStraight Answer.